Maxb416/Maxb416/README.md

 * Looking to get into web development/web app in the future.

 * In the future id like to ..
-Further down my knowledge of the .net framework & maybe touch some new technologies like : PHP.
+Further down my knowledge of the .net framework & , maybe touch one some new technologies like : PHP.

 * I play Chun-li or Kitana